SiliconLabsSoftware/docs-matter/sld291-matter-wifi-run-demo/build-pi-env.md

 in the section "Installing prerequisites on Raspberry Pi 4".

-2. To build environment follow the `Software setup` and `Compiling chip-tool` steps given in [Software setup](./../sld120-matter-wifi-getting-started/04-light-switch-step-by-step-example.md),
+2. To build environment follow the `Software setup` and `Compiling chip-tool` steps given in [Software setup](/matter/<docspace-docleaf-version>/matter-wifi-getting-started/04-light-switch-step-by-step-example).

 ## Bluetooth Setup

-Make sure Bluetooth LE (BLE) is up and running on Raspberry Pi.
+Because Bluetooth LE (BLE) is used for commissioning on Matter, make sure BLE is up and running on Raspberry Pi.
 Raspberry Pi internally has some issues with BLE that may cause it to crash.
-Because BLE is used for commissioning on Matter, make sure BLE is running.

 ```shell
 $ sudo systemctl status bluetooth.service